Sandia National Laboratories

 Sandia’s work in power electronics and controls supports grid modernization by developing ways to increase resiliency, performance, and efficiency.

-Sandia’s three-layer secure scalable microgrid grand challenge control architecture, and its Virtual Power Plant developed under lab-directed research and development, provides preliminary solutions to integrating multiple distributed energy resources in a closed loop control fashion through common communication links.
-Through this unique research, a laboratory development of a microgrid operating with 100% penetration of stochastic sources and loads was demonstrated while maintaining critical stability and specified performance requirements.
+Sandia’s three-layer secure scalable microgrid control architecture, and our Virtual Power Plant provides preliminary solutions to integrating multiple distributed energy resources in a closed loop control fashion through common communication links.
+Through this unique research, Sandia demonstrated a laboratory-based microgrid operating with 100% penetration of stochastic sources and loads while maintaining critical stability and specified performance requirements.